 A temporary traffic signal was installed to address increased traffic demand at the CO 83 and Palmer Divide Avenue intersection during construction of the I-25 South Gap Monument to CastleRock project, with the intention of replacing the signal with a roundabout.
 A traffic signal is not currently warranted at CO 83 and Palmer Divide Avenue and is not anticipated to meet warrants in the coming years.
 Traffic signal warrants establish minimum criteria for evaluating the need for a traffic signal at a specific intersection.
 Implementing a signal at unwarranted locations is shown to have negative impacts on traffic flow, including increased crashes, delay, and traffic violations.
 With that in mind, CDOT Region 2 evaluated and selected a roundabout to address traffic operational and safety concerns, including conflicts created by high-speed conditions, now and into the future.
 Roundabouts are a safer type of intersection as they reduce fatal and injury crashes by 78% (FHWA).
 They are also efficient in terms of keeping people moving.
 Even while calming traffic, they can reduce delay and queuing when compared to other intersection alternatives.
 For more information about roundabouts, there are video and case study links provided on this project website page.

 The project team has completed the necessary data collection and traffic operational analysis that confirmed a roundabout will operate acceptably at CO 83 and Palmer Divide Avenue based on current and future projected traffic volumes through 2045.
-Based on the lane recommendations from the traffic analysis, design of the roundabout is just getting underway.
+Based on the lane recommendations from the traffic analysis, the project team developed a preliminary design of the roundabout to better understand the impacts and construction cost.
 See the Project Schedule below for more information on upcoming activities and timelines.
-The design currently in process will inform CDOT and the local agencies of anticipated project impacts and costs to allow for the necessary planning to mitigate impacts and obtain project funding.
+CDOT and the local agencies are currently reviewing options to obtain project funding for final design and future implementation.
 The project does not currently have full construction funding.

 Project Map